Going on a Jane’s Walk this Spring, leading a walk, or planning a walk in Toronto?

 While drawing the visualizations at each walkshop, I learned a lot about Toronto, how to plan awesome walk, and heard about people and organizations doing great stuff in the city.

-See you out on a Jane’s Walk and if you’re interested in water and nature in the city, join me on my walk called “A Raindrop’s Journey in Rosedale Valley“!
+If you’re interested in water and nature in the city, see my walk called “A Raindrop’s Journey in Rosedale Valley”!

 Click on each image to see a larger version.